DavidRodriguezSoaresCUI/PyYoloCR/README.md

 ## Unix/Linux Requirements / Install

-__Note__ : For Ubuntu 20.04, all the requirements (and more because I'm lazy and didn't remove deprecated stuff from the script) can be installed with the `YoloBuntuInstallation.sh` script.
+For Ubuntu 20.04, all the requirements (and more because I'm lazy and didn't remove deprecated stuff from the script) can be installed with the `YoloBuntuInstallation.sh` script.

 * Tesseract-OCR (version 4 recommended)
 	* and install the data corresponding to the languages you want to OCR